jongharyu/jongharyu.github.io/_projects/uncertainty_quantification.md

 ## information-theoretic anytime-valid inference

 Many scientific and engineering tasks operate in sequential or adaptive settings where fixed-time uncertainty bounds fail.
 Using ideas from universal coding and gambling, I develop **confidence sequences** (CSs) that provide time-uniform uncertainty guarantees.
-These results strengthen classical concentration bounds and support sequential decisiom making problems such as A/B testing and contextual bandits.
+These results strengthen classical concentration bounds and support sequential decision making problems such as A/B testing and contextual bandits.

 This line of work establishes the power of information-theoretic constructions of confidence sequences, including:
 - confidence sequences for bounded variables {% cite Ryu--Bhatt2024 %},